egr314-team202/egr314-team202.github.io/final-hardware-implementation.md

 At the bottom left of the pcb is a female micro USB connector with a power regulator, which allows the system to be easily powered with 5V using a micro usb cable and then set down to 3.3V for all the sensors and logic components.

 ## Motor Driver
 Right above the humidity and temperature is the motor driver which runs both the servo motor and the fan.
 To satisfy project requirements, the motor driver is able ot run both the servo motor and fan and communicate through I2C to control the speed of the fan.
+While the motor driver the team chose fit the project requirements and performed well, the team noted that a bigger sized motor driver would be more beneficial the next time as it would be easier to solder the component onto pads of a bigger size.

 # Version 2.0